sleekmason/Lilidog/README.md

 including connected drives, number of packages installed, and more.

 - Picom Composite Manager with transparency enabled.
 Look in the configuration menu to access ~/.config/picom.conf.

+- Gammy screen color and lightness control located in Toggles, and from the keyboard.

 - Newsboat RSS reader with a custom configuration already in place and ready for new RSS feeds.